 10. I am interested in becoming a Sigma member.
 How do I apply?

 Nursing professionals not previously inducted as nursing students can join Sigma as nurse leaders.
 Learn more.

-- Cancellation of a registration received either via mail or electronically 30 days prior to the start of the academy will be refunded, minus a US $150 administrative fee.
+- 30 days prior to the start of the program, no refunds will be granted.

 - Participants who fail to complete the assignments and expectations of the academy will be considered to have voluntarily withdrawn.
-No refund will be granted, and participants will only be eligible for continuing nursing education for webinars attended and completed.
+No refund will be granted, and participants will only be eligible for continuing nursing education for webinars attended.